Travis d'Arnaud Player Props: Braves vs. Rockies

-On Friday, Travis d'Arnaud (.324 slugging percentage in past 10 games, with zero home runs) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Travis d'Arnaud and his .500 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Chase Anderson and the Colorado Rockies at Truist Park, Sunday at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Tigers.
+He had a hitless performance in his last game (0-for-3) against the Rockies.

 Travis d'Arnaud Game Info & Props vs. the Rockies